VOLUME 31, ISSUE 4. October 2024

 The Club’s saltwater event at Hen and Chicken Bay was well attended with 15 members coming along.
 A few fish kindly put in an appearance as well.
 A couple of flathead were caught and the trusty old bread fly proved effective on the mullet and bream.

 James excelled with his BBQ skills and to top it off, Mark’s wife Liz made a Lemon Cake and brought along some cupcakes, much to the appreciation of the attendees.
+On behalf of the club Mark, we hope you had an enjoyable birthday on the water.

 Brett and Cherie ran an excellent fly tying session for members